 FINCA Impact Finance subsidiaries are demonstrating that serving women can be a sound business strategy based on high-quality loans, lower costs and opportunities for sustainable growth.
 Recent innovations in products and service-delivery are building on our legacy of women-centered finance in Latin America, while extracting lessons and insights from new approaches in markets like Kosovo and Afghanistan.
 Small loan sizes, relaxed collateral requirements and attractive pricing are especially important for female borrowers.
 Where gender-based discrimination is most severe, creative measures are needed, like FINCA Afghanistan’s all-female branch in Kabul.

-FINCA Impact Finance launched a diversity and inclusion (DI) network-wide strategy in 2018, outlining 5 key pillars of focus.
+FINCA Impact Finance launched a diversity, inclusion and belonging (DIB) network-wide strategy in 2018, outlining 5 key pillars of focus.
 These pillars emphasize an inclusive workplace, equal representation, equal opportunity, equal pay and increased outreach to women through specially-designed products and services.
-Using the DI strategy as a guide, we continue to do our part to reduce the gender gap in financial inclusion by reaching out to the millions of women in underserved communities around the world for whom traditional financial services remain out of reach and providing them with responsible and impactful financial products.
+Using the DIB strategy as a guide, we continue to do our part to reduce the gender gap in financial inclusion by reaching out to the millions of women in underserved communities around the world for whom traditional financial services remain out of reach and providing them with responsible and impactful financial products.